avcourt/wallamaker/docs/README.md

 ```

 The `cleanup.sh` and `wallamaker.sh` scripts should be placed in a directory containing **only** wallpapers with `gif`, `jpeg` `jpg`, and `png` extensions.
 If you want support for other extensions, simply add them in `wallamaker.sh`.

+The max resolution is currently hardcoded inside `wallamaker.sh` to 500px.
+If you have many wallpapers, the creation of the contact sheet may fail if the thumbnail resolution is too high.
+Experiement with different values.

 Currently this only works on a flat file structure.
 If you want to extend this script to respect sorted directories of wallpapers, go for it.
 PRs are welcomed.